Start Your Own Union

 legal insurance in just this way, rather than bother with the

-usual pilots unions or rely on their employer to provide a benefits
+usual pilots unions or trust their employer's benefits package.

-package.
-In the language of airlines, it calls itself a "no
+In the language of airlines, it calls itself a "no frills

-frills virtual union".
-Even at this point, there's probably
+demanding jobs can do.
+Even at this point, there's probably no

-no pressure to leave an existing union: this can simply be a
+pressure to leave an existing union: this can simply be a backup

-backup and a large one might provide a decent official who can
+and a large-enough backup union might provide a decent official

-be persuaded to use any recognition agreement that the employer
+who can be persuaded to use any recognition agreement that the

 At about this point there's the question of wether a rep will